michelin/suricate-widgets/README.md

 #### Widgets

-The `Widgets` folder contains all the widgets linked to the category.
+The widgets folder contains all the widgets linked to the category.

-For more information about creating a widget, please see [the dedicated section](#create-a-widget).
+For more information about creating a widget, please see [the dedicated section](#widget).

-### Creating a Widget
+### Widget

 A widget is a folder containing the following files:
 - A `content.html` file that displays the widget in a tile format on Suricate dashboards.